 From there, another staircase turns and ascends into the magnificent cathedral-ceilinged theater hall of time-gone-by.
 In 1888, the space was transformed into the Opera House – the name by which many generations still recall it.
 Home to grand traveling theatrical performances, it later hosted decades of motion pictures, from silent films to creature double-features.

 Over a century and a half later, Gardiner is actively dedicated to fully restoring the third floor of Benjamin Johnson’s Hall, creating a like-new renovated space, with faithful attention to the details of the past.
 Rather than succumb to deterioration or demolition – and despite the ravages of floods, fires, and financial challenges over the years – Johnson Hall remains a cornerstone of Kennebec County history and a vibrant community mainstay.

-Johnson Hall is a 501(c)(3) nonprofit located in Gardiner, Maine.
+Johnson Hall Opera House is a 501(c)(3) nonprofit located in Gardiner, Maine.
 Our mission is to promote, create, and inspire artistic excellence through the presentation of world-class entertainment and professional performing arts education, and to drive cultural and economic growth for our community.